HeinrichApfelmus/operational/doc/Documentation.md

 The "sum of signatures" approach and the `(:+:)` type constructor are advocated in [Wouter Swierstra's "Data Types a la carte"][a la carte].
 Time will tell which has more merit; for now I have opted for a seamless interaction with monad transformers.

   [a la carte]: http://www.cse.chalmers.se/~wouter/Publications/DataTypesALaCarte.pdf "Wouter Swierstra.
-Data types ˆ la carte."
+Data types Ã  la carte."

 Design and Implementation